harrison-tran/ai-hr-essentials/README.md

 <br>
 <code>Dummified version:</code> Reinforcement learning is like training a dog with treats.
 An model (in this case, the dog) learns to perform a task by interacting with an "environment" and receiving rewards for good actions and penalties for bad ones.
 There's no labeled dataset; the model learns through trial and error, trying to maximize its cumulative reward over time.
 It's all about making a sequence of decisions to reach a goal.
 <br></br>
-<li>Example: An AI playing a video game like chess, a self-driving car deciding when to brake or accelerate, or a robotic arm learning to pick up an object by trying different movements until it succeeds.</li>
+<li>Real world Example: An AI playing a video game like chess, a self-driving car deciding when to brake or accelerate, or a robotic arm learning to pick up an object by trying different movements until it succeeds.</li>
 </details>

 ---